Forgot Your Password?

 New to Prescription Hope?

-Home » Blog & News » Diabetes Jokes – A Diabetics Response, Funny or Not Funny?
+Home » Diabetes » Diabetes Jokes – A Diabetics Response, Funny or Not Funny?

 Diabetes has been the butt end of many jokes, but are these diabetes jokes appropriate?
 Are diabetes jokes ever appropriate and what do those with diabetes think about these jokes?